Berndinox/swarm-portworx/README.md

-> trying to migrate https://github.com/Berndinox/docker_webstack to compose_v3 and make ready for the swarm.

-## !
-This Project is under dev
+This Project aims to provide an "straight-forward" way to create a swarm-cluster with Portworx (px-dev) as Volume-Driver for the Swarm.
+Portworx enables Cluster aware Volumes in an hyper-converged way.

+Advice: For DEV Env!

 #### Req:
 - 3 VMs (unformated disk on each VM) - Recommand: Scaleway VC1M